 The idea of prepping could start with supply and food storage yet it doesn’t just end there.
 On a regular basis, preppers learn and practice brand new skills.
 They also learn to cook and how to perform emergency first aid.
 They even learn how to hunt using various weapons, and build some debris huts as well as other forms of shelters.

-From canning and sewing to knot tying and fire starting, preppers get to learn essential and possible life-saving skills way before they might need them.
+From canning and sewing to knot tying and fire-starting, preppers get to learn essential and possible life-saving skills way before they might need them.
 These are all part of being prepared.

-Forming a Community
+Form a SHTF Preparedness Community

 The preppers know that there is always value in knowing other like-minded people.
 People can then learn from one another.
 They can help one another.
 They can share their knowledge and boost and encourage one another.
 Prepping is not just a zero-sum game.
 They expand the pie by helping others.
 In addition to that, it is a bit impossible for preppers to acquire all the skills and supplies they might need.
 There isn’t enough money or time to prepare to the extent.
 Therefore, preppers should get to know other people in their local community with the same passions yet varied skill sets.